Sebastian Inlet State Park

-Sebastian Inlet State Park is a Florida state park located 10 miles south of Melbourne Beach and 6 miles north of Vero Beach in Florida.
+Sebastian Inlet State Park is a Florida state park located 16.1 km south of Melbourne Beach and 9.7 km north of Vero Beach in Florida.
 The park lies on both sides of the Sebastian Inlet, which forms the boundary between Brevard and Indian River counties.
 The land for the park was acquired by the state of Florida in 1971.
 In 2010, it was the second most visited state park in Florida.